DarkKnight64/LotarisOldClient/README.md

 Lotaris © 2017 - 2019.

 This also includes a couple of LDFL test files for you, test24 and test25.
 There are 28 in total, I can upload them if you want, but some of them will not load correctly due to using an older version of the format.

+Credit to SyntaxBomb for some support

+lotaris.net coming soon